Kaleakshaybabasaheb/QuizApp/README.md

 | ├── App.js
 | └── index.js

-Usage:
+## Usage

-Visit the Home page and choose a quiz topic (if multiple) Start the quiz — questions will appear one by one Select an answer from multiple choices
+Visit the Home page and choose a quiz topic
+Start the quiz — questions will appear one by one Select an answer from multiple choices
 See feedback (correct / incorrect)
-After finishing all questions, view your score and correct answers Optionally retake quizzes or move to another quiz Include screenshots or GIFs if possible to demonstrate UI.
+After finishing all questions, view your score and correct answers Optionally retake quizzes or move to another quiz